GabeScott/standard-works-vault/General Conference/2015 April - Priesthood and Personal Prayer.md

 # Priesthood and Personal Prayer

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2015 General Conference*

+>*God can grant us power in the priesthood for whatever circumstance we may be in.
+It simply requires that we ask in humility.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/priesthood-and-personal-prayer?lang=eng)